Please contact us if you have any questions or comments or want some encouragement.

 - Don’t be afraid to do things alone, especially if you feel lonely.
 Don’t be scared to go places by yourself sometimes.

-- If you go out to eat or have coffee on your own, try bringing a book, or your smartphone to be able to keep yourself company when there is no one to talk to at times.
+- If you go out to eat or have coffee on your own, try bringing a book or your smartphone to keep yourself company when there is no one to talk to at times.
 Getting out and about is better than staying home alone night after night.

 - Consider possibly getting a pet.
 If you’re lonely and would love to have a dog, cat, or another type of pet, this is an excellent idea.
-Animals can be excellent companions.
-They are great to come home to and be able to talk to, play with, and spend time with.
+Animals can be perfect companions.
+They are great to come home to and talk, play with, and spend time with.

 - Call people you know.
 Being with others is crucial to human relations, even if they aren’t who you want to be with.
 Practice doing more listening than talking.

 - Take the initiative in social relationships.
 Take a risk by being the first to say hi and to smile at others.
 Do not think that just being there is enough.

 - Be complimentary and not critical.
 Like it has been said, “If you don’t have something good to say, then don’t say nothing at all.”
 Find something honest that you can see the person, and then let them know.

 - Differentiate between loneliness and solitude.
 Isolation is when you are unhappy to be alone.
-Solitude is when you are happy to be alone.
+Privacy is when you are happy to be alone.

 - Consider joining a gym.
 Working out and taking care of our health is one of the first things that get neglected.
 If you’re spending less time with other people than usual, try using that time to exercise.